 Navarro College Student Guidance members as well as IMPACT Navarro College, Student Life and Residence Life collaborate and implement on-campus prevention activities several times per semester.
 Events are tailored to meet the needs of the current campus population and is based on assessment information gathered from sanctioned students as well as from inventories completed by students of desired information and trends from a youth perspective.
-On-campus events conducted during the 2016-2017 academic year to continue in the future include:
+On-campus events conducted during the 2018-19, 2019-20 academic years to continue in the future include: